Mount Sarak Chal in Iran

-Mount Sarak Chal is one of the highest summits in the central Alborz Mountains at 4210m above sea level.
-There are actually three Sarak Chal peaks which are located on the famous Kolon Bastak-Sarak Chal mountain ridge line.
+Mount Sarak Chal (or Sarakchal) is one of the highest summits in the central Alborz Mountains in Iran, at 4210m above sea level.
+There are three Sarak Chal peaks which are located on the famous Kolon Bastak-Sarak Chal mountain ridge line.
 All three mountains are above 4000 m.
-The closest village to this mountain is Shemshak being the last one on the famous mountainous road of Tehran-Fasham.
+The closest village to this mountain is Shemshak, the last one on the famous mountainous road of Tehran-Fasham.
 It is 60 km away from downtown Tehran.

-There’s a 15 km famous ridgeline above Shemshak village from west to east, which starts from Mount Koloon Bastak (4170m) in the west and ends at Mount Sarak Chal 3 (4210m) in the east.
-Between these two mountains there are the two peaks of Sarak Chal 1 (4080m) and Sarak Chal 2 (4100m) making this ridgeline so very challenging.
+There is a 15 km famous ridgeline above Shemshak village from west to east, which starts from Mount Koloon Bastak (4170m) in the west and ends at Mount Sarak Chal 3 (4210m) in the east.
+Between these two mountains, there are the two peaks of Sarak Chal 1 (4080m) and Sarak Chal 2 (4100m), making this ridgeline very challenging.

 Mount Sarak Chal Ascend is the shortest hiking tour that we offer for this mountain.
 Hike in Iran – Off the Beaten Track is another special one-week hiking tour, also passing by Sarak Chal mountain.
 On the Adventure Iran website, we have many other challenging and entirely satisfying mountaineering tours for crossing these peaks.